CopernicaMarketingSoftware/Documentation/Publisher/en/how-to-create-a-responsive-html-email-from-scratch.md

+# Creating a responsive HTML email from scratch

 You must have heard this question before: will our newsletter look nice on an iPhone?
 Or, why doesn't our email look just as nice as our competitor's email?
 I'm going to teach you how to create an email